The Appeals Board is an administrative process and therefore does not hold hearings for appeals. All appeals must be submitted in writing.

 Examples of unacceptable appeals excuses are: “I’ll never do it again”, “There were plenty of empty spaces”, “No one else parked there had a permit”, “My friend told me to park there”, etc.

 Tickets issued for parking in designated handicap parking spaces without the required handicap parking permit and falsification of permit are considered extremely serious violations.

 If your appeal was denied or the board approved a reduction of your fine, you must pay your ticket within 30 days of receiving your letter.
 The fine will double if you do not pay within the 30-day period.
-Payment may be made at the Parking Services office, located in the Public Safety building.
+Payment may be made at the Parking and Traffic Services Office, located in the Public Safety building.
 We accept cash, check, money orders, or credit cards.
 We accept all major credit cards, except American Express.
 These fines may not be billed to a student account.